xuweiwu/RoboND-Rover-Project/writeup.md

 The main steps in `process_image()` include:
 * The perspective transformation from rover camera's view into top-down view.
 First, the source and destination points are determined.
 After that, the function `perspect_transform()` performs the transformation by invoking the OpenCV functions `cv2.getPerspectiveTransform()` and `cv2.warpPerspective()`.

-* The color selection for navigable terrain/obstacles/rock samples, implemented as explained above.
+* The color selection for navigable terrain/obstacles/rock samples.
+It is implemented as explained above.

 * The conversion of pixel positions into rover-centric coordinates.
 The function `rover_coords()` is applied to perform the conversion, which takes the binary images of navigable terrain/obstacles/rock samples as input and returns the corresponding rover-centric coordinates.